How to Undertake an Undergraduate Program Review

 Statements describing what a department wants to achieve in a way that progress can be measured within a specific time frame.

 and mechanisms by which they can be implemented and monitored.
-For examples and templates see the resources on Program Review Timeline, Topics a Department Might Explore in a Program Review, Template for a Self-Study Report, Sample Agenda for an External Reviewers’ Site Visit, Sample MOU for Engaging an External Reviewer for Program Review, and Template for an External Reviewers’ Report.
+For examples and templates see the supplements on Program Review Timeline, Topics a Department Might Explore in a Program Review, Template for a Self-Study Report, Sample Agenda for an External Reviewers’ Site Visit, Sample MOU for Engaging an External Reviewer for Program Review, and Template for an External Reviewers’ Report.
 For advice to

 External Reviewers